jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 ## Function **`compare_classifiers_multiclass_multimetric_cli`** Overview
 The function `compare_classifiers_multiclass_multimetric_cli` is a command-line interface (CLI) function that loads model data from files and calls the `compare_classifiers_multiclass_multimetric` function to perform a comparison of multiple classifiers using multiple metrics.

-The function takes the following inputs:
+The function takes three parameters:
 - `test_statistics`: A path to the experiment test statistics file.
 It can be a string or a list of strings.
 - `ground_truth_metadata`: A path to the ground truth metadata file.
 - `kwargs`: Additional parameters for the requested visualizations.

+The function first loads the test statistics data using the `load_data_for_viz` function, passing the "load_json" method as an argument.
+It then loads the ground truth metadata using the `load_json` function.

+Finally, the function calls the `compare_classifiers_multiclass_multimetric` function, passing the loaded test statistics data, the metadata, and any additional parameters specified in `kwargs`.

 The function does not return any value (`None`).
-Instead, it loads the model data from the files using the `load_data_for_viz` and `load_json` functions, and then calls the `compare_classifiers_multiclass_multimetric` function with the loaded data and the provided parameters.

 ### **Function Details**
 The given code defines a function called `compare_classifiers_multiclass_multimetric_cli`.
 This function takes three parameters: `test_statistics`, `ground_truth_metadata`, and `kwargs`.